Vegan Jajangmyeon (Korean noodles with black bean sauce)

 Instructions

-- In a large deep pan over medium high heat, add oil and onions.
+- Cook the onions.
+In a large deep pan over medium high heat, add oil and onions.
 Cook for a couple of minutes until onions are translucent.

-- Add mushrooms and cook for 5 minutes, or until the water coming from the mushrooms has evaporated.
+- Add mushrooms.
+Cook for 5 minutes, or until the water coming from the mushrooms has evaporated.

-- Add zucchini, celery and cabbage and stir well.
+- Add zucchini, celery and cabbage.
+Stir well.
 Cook for 3-4 minutes, until vegetables are half cooked.

-- Whisk the potato starch mixture into the sauce and stir until it thickens.
+- Add the starch slurry.
+Whisk the potato starch mixture into the sauce and stir until it thickens.
 Turn the heat off and set aside.

-- Boil the noodles, rinse under cold water and drain well.
+- Boil the noodles.
+Bring a pot of water to boil, and cook the noodles according to package instructions.
+Rinse under cold water and drain well.
 Transfer to a serving bowl.

 Notes

-Prep this meal by making the black bean sauce ahead of time so all you will have to do is boil the noodles for a healthy and quick dinner!
+I often prep this meal by making the black bean sauce ahead of time so all I have to do is boil the noodles for a quick dinner.
 The black bean sauce will keep refrigerated for up to 5 days.
+Once mixed, leftover jajangmyeon should be eaten within 2 days.

 Excited to try this recipe!
 I’m having trouble locating udon noodles at the moment.
 Would ramen or rice noodles work?